bruHFT/AWS_Fast_DPDK_setup/README.md

 # AWS_Fast_DPDK_setup
-Easily install DPDK on AWS on ubuntu 22 or Amazon linux 2 without much trouble!
+Easily install DPDK on AWS EC2 on Ubuntu 22 without much trouble!
+Just fire up the script and at the end DPDK will be installed and the "Hello World" script will executed :)

 ```
 git clone https://github.com/bruHFT/AWS_Fast_DPDK_setup.git